 Trees are crowned Champions if they are the largest tree of their species nominated to the National Register of Champion Trees.

 Trees are crowned Co-Champions if their point totals are within 3% or 3 points of each other – whichever is larger.

 - If two trees are under 100 points, trees will be co-champions if they are within 3 points of each other.

-- If two trees are over 100 points they will be co-champions if the differential between them is no more than 3% of the larger tree’s total points.
+- If two trees are over 100 points, they will be co-champions if the differential between them is no more than 3% of the larger tree’s total points.

-Trees that were nominated to and trees that were crowned National Champions on American Forests’ National Register of Champion Trees must be re-verified by State Coordinators that they are still living every 10 years.
+Trees that were nominated and trees that were crowned National Champions on American Forests’ National Register of Champion Trees must be re-verified by State Coordinators that they are still living every 10 years.
 In addition, new tree measurements and photographs of the tree must be submitted.
-Failure to re-verify trees, submit new measurements and photographs will render a tree ineligible for Champion consideration and/or will result in the dethroning of a current National Champion.
+Failure to re-verify trees and submit new measurements and photographs will render a tree ineligible for Champion consideration and/or will result in the dethroning of a current National Champion.